 Contend earnestly for the faith once for all delivered to the saints (Jude 3, NKJV), Let brotherly love (Philadelphia) continue (Hebrews 13:1) … continuing stedfastly in the teaching of the apostles (Acts 2:42 YLT).

-The purpose of this document is to list various beliefs of those who are part of the Philadelphia remnant of the Church of God, and most specifically the Continuing Church of God (it is not yet finished).
+The purpose of this document is to list various beliefs of those who are part of the Philadelphia remnant of the Church of God, and most specifically the Continuing Church of God.
 And since Philadelphians are scattered among various organizations/locations, some Philadelphians may not hold all the beliefs in this article, but would agree with the bulk of them (here is link to Articles on various COG groups).
 Yet those in the Continuing Church of God hold to them all.

-The Continuing Church of God was declared and announced on 12/28/12, basically because by that date it was clear that no other COG had the same commitment to Philadelphia era teachings nor enough of the “love of the truth.”
+The Continuing Church of God was declared and announced on 12/28/12, basically because on that date it became quite clear that no other COG still had the same commitment to Philadelphia era teachings nor enough of the “love of the truth.”

-The total amount of the truth combined with real commitment to the truth (cf. 1 Timothy 3:15), along with doing the work (Matthew 24:14; 28:19-20; John 6:29) God’s way (cf. Zechariah 4:6-7), separates the Continuing Church of God from groups that have many similar doctrines.
+The total amount of the truth combined with real commitment to the truth (cf. 1 Timothy 3:15), along with doing the work (Matthew 24:14; 28:19-20; John 6:29) God’s way (cf. Zechariah 4:6-7), with His signs (see Does the CCOG have the confirmed signs of Acts 2:17-18?) separates the Continuing Church of God from groups that have many similar doctrines (see also How does the Continuing Church of God differ from other Sabbatarian COG groups?).

 Ephesus and Smyrna Era Teachings and Doctrines